ICanBoogie/View/README.md

 it is returned to the controller.

 - `ICanBoogie\View\View::render:before` of class [View\BeforeRenderEvent][]: fired before the
 view is rendered.
-Event hooks may use this event to alter the view before it is rendered.
+Event hooks may use this event to provide a cached result.